Keenan Allen Player Prop Bets for NFL Week 18 | Los Angeles vs. Las Vegas 1/9/2022

 Matchup vs. Las Vegas

-- Allen has averaged 52 receiving yards per game in his three career matchups against the Raiders, 20.5 fewer than his over/under for Sunday's game.
+- Against the Raiders, Allen has averaged 52 receiving yards per game in his three career matchups, 19.5 fewer than his over/under for Sunday's game.

-- Allen, in three matchups, had a touchdown catch once.
-But he did not have multiple TDs in that game.
+- Allen has caught a touchdown pass against the Raiders once, but did not have multiple TDs in that game.

 - Note: Allen's stats vs. Raiders date back to 2016.